danarchy85/artificer_ruby/README.md

 ## Archive

-Archive is a feature that is a product of the `Routines.prepare_new_local_repository` method.
-See that method's documentation for more details, but in short: it creates a new local repository to replace the existing local repository.
-Its name will be the same, but with a datestamp suffix added, so `local.OL8_BaseOS` becomes `local.OL8_BaseOS.20201023_221431`.
+Archive is a feature that is a result of the `Repositories.generate_and_archive_local_repository` method, which is called within the `create_archive_local_repository` routine.
+See that method's documentation for more details, but in short: it creates a new local repository based on the remote repository that will replace the existing local repository.

+Its new name is taken from the remote repository's key with `remote` replaced with `local`, then a datestamp suffix added per Config.date_format, so `remote.OL8_BaseOS` becomes `local.OL8_BaseOS.20201023_221431`.

-The existing local repository's entry is pushed into the archive array for safe keeping and the local repository's key is updated to the newly created local repository.
+The existing local repository's configuration is pushed into the archive array on the repository group for safe keeping.

-In this example, the next routines then cache the remote repository so that it can copy its contents to the new datestamped local repository.
-And finally it updates the virtual repository; swapping the old local repository key with the new.
+In this example, the routines continue on with `cache_remote_repository` which caches the remote artifacts so that its contents can be copied with `copy_remote_repository_cache` to the new datestamped local repository.
+And finally it runs `update_virtual_repositories` to update the virtual repository; swapping the old local repository key with the new.

-Below we can see that the routines have been run twice because there are two archives in the array at the bottom.
+Below shows that routines have been run twice because there are two archives in the array at the bottom.
-And we can see the local repository is newly datestamped with `20201023_221431`, and the virtual repository references it.
+And it shows the local repository is newly datestamped with `20201023_221431`, and the virtual repository references it.

     routines:
-      - prepare_new_local_repository
+      - create_archive_local_repository
       - cache_remote_repository:
           - "/repodata/"
           - 5